What Is A New Moon?

 Well, there is nothing to look around during the new moon phase.
-I mean, the alignment between sun, moon, and Earth leaves nothing to look upon.
+I mean, the alignment between the sun, moon, and Earth leaves nothing to look upon.

-Hence, from our earthly point of view; what is see is complete darkness on the surface of the moon.
+Hence, from our earthly point of view; what is seen is complete darkness on the surface of the moon.
 For this reason, the invisible phase of the moon or invisible moon is also known as Dark Moon.

 Check out, Why Can’t We See The Dark Side Of The Moon?

 If I want to, I can conclude that the period between new moons is 29.62 days i.e a Lunar Month.
 One of the most important new moon facts is that only on a new moon day, a Solar Eclipse can occur.

 But this does not mean that Solar Eclipse will occur on every New Moon Day.
 In short, a Solar Eclipse generally occurs at least 2 times or at most 5 times a year (which is very rare).
 With this in mind, you can think that on average, Earth experiences 2.4 solar eclipses every year.